Updated: Jan 31, 2023

 According to the Mayo Clinic, it's not a clinical diagnosis, but it is the very real feeling of sadness and even grief parents sometimes experience when their only or last child leaves home.
 Going into the transition with the understanding that it will be an emotionally bumpy time for all can help you prepare to ride the highs and lows.
 There is nothing abnormal about having conflicting feelings about your child leaving the nest.
-You may feel sad, nostalgic, excited, nervous and hopeful—all at the same time.
+You may feel sad, nostalgic, excited, nervous, and hopeful—all at the same time.

 Coping with your empty nest could mean embracing it.
-You and your spouse have weathered the ups and downs of parenting together for many years, and now it's time for the two of you.
-Relish this new phase of your relationship, and enjoy doing things as a couple again like planning a vacation or weekend getaway, setting up regular date nights, tackling home projects or getting together with friends.
+You and your partner or spouse have weathered the ups and downs of parenting together for many years, and now it's time for the two of you.
+Relish this new phase of your relationship, and enjoy doing things as a couple again like planning a vacation or weekend getaway, setting up regular date nights, tackling home projects, or getting together with friends.

-You should resist the urge to just show up at your child's dorm room unannounced, but do take advantage of college family weekends or other events.
-These are as much designed for you as they are for your freshman.
+You should resist the urge to just show up at your child's dorm room unannounced, but take advantage of college family weekends or other events.
+These are as much designed for you as they are for your student.
 Schools understand that the college transition is a family affair, and they do all they can to help everyone adjust.
 Family visits offer a fun way to get together at your child's home away from home so you can get a glimpse into their new world.